Tehreek-e-Jafaria (Pakistan): Coalition

 It was a part of the Muttahida Majlis-e-Amal coalition of Islamist political parties that won 11.3% of the popular vote and 53 out of 272 seats in the legislative elections held on October 20, 2002.
 In May 2008, it was reported that Jamaat-e-Islami Pakistan's emir Qazi Hussain Ahmad was considered heading the six-party Muttahida Majlis-e-Amal.
 Qazi Hussain Ahmad said that he would consider rejoining the MMA after consulting with the executive council of his party and some other seniors.
 Jamiat Ulema-e-Islam (F)'s chief Fazl-ur-Rahman had tasked Sajid Naqvi of TJP with contacting Qazi Hussain Ahmad and bringing him round to rejoining the alliance.

-Tehreek-e-Jafaria and the Pakistan Taliban became active in the area in mid-2007.
-The former Tehreek-e-Jafaria was founded by a local Afridi tribesman named Muneer Khan, while the Islamic Taliban was founded by Momin Afridi.
-The groups later merged and became part of the Tehrik-i-Taliban Pakistan.
-Both leaders were killed in a military operation in the area in 2008.